JoeRobich/fd-navigationbar/README.md

 [Version 2.2](http://goo.gl/etaZn)

 ## History
+**v2.2.1** - Fixed issue running with FD4.5.
+Moved icon resource into the plugin.
 **v2.2** - Updated to work with split view.
 The cursor is now tracked in all editors.
 Changing the dropdowns will navigate within the active editor.
 **v2.1.2** - Now targets the .Net 2.0 Framework.
 **v2.1.1** - Fixed issue with additional bars being added when a file was moved.
 Fixed shortcut keys opening dropdowns.
 Changed control to a ToolStrip.